 Under this alternative, Bridge "A" would remain under its current ODOT ownership but would be closed to vehicular traffic, remaining in place as an off-system monument.
 A small parking area on each side of the bridge and bollards to prevent bridge access from vehicular traffic would be included with this option.
 The existing sections of US-281 on each end of the bridge that remain would be removed from the state highway system and would need to be reclassified as an entrance or access road, since they would terminate at the parking areas.
-Bridge "B" rehabilitation or replacement would be completed under a separate contract.
+Impacts to Bridge "B" would not be addressed as part of this project.
 See Table 13 for summary of evaluation components considered for this alternative.

 There would be minimal improvement to the roadway under this alternative.
 The roadway would serve only as an access road for the Bridge "A" monument and local properties along the portions of the roadway that remain open.
 The current US-281 spur would likely become US-281; however, the specifics of the designation of the roadway are as yet undetermined.
 A small parking area on each side of the bridge and bollards to prevent bridge access from vehicular traffic would be included with this option.
-The roadway construction cost to build two small parking lots and re-sign the new US-281 route would be approximately \$300,000.
+The roadway construction cost to build two small parking lots and re-sign the new US-281 route would be approximately \$330,000.